tylerjcw/dwmst/Readme.md

 	usage: dwmst [OPTION]
 		-h,       display this help and exit
 		-v,       display version information and exit
-		-o,       run once and exit, turned off by default (useful for debug) -i <arg>, set the interval (in seconds) of how often dwmst should refresh by default there is 1 second between updates.
+		-r <int>, run int amount of times and exit, turned off by default this argument must be an int > 0 (useful for debug) -i <arg>, set the interval (in seconds) of how often dwmst should refresh by default there is 1 second between updates.